 The SPS Graduate Fellowships

-Students offered admission to the following master’s degree programs will be considered for the SPS Graduate Fellowship by their program director: Applied Geospatial Sciences, Data Science, Industrial/Organizational Psychology, MBA, Nursing, Public Health, Project Management and Supply Chain Management.
+Students offered admission to the following master’s degree programs will be considered for the SPS Graduate Fellowship by their program director: Data Science, Geographic Information Systems, Industrial/Organizational Psychology, MBA, Nursing, Public Health, Project Management and Supply Chain Management.
 Selection will be based on the application materials submitted.
 Requirements vary by program.
 Completed applications must be received by March 1 to be considered.

 The Elmhurst Graduate Award